andrewcmyers/prelatex/README.md

 * \*def definitions
 * various conditionals (\newif, \ifx, \ifcase, etc.)
 * file read using \input
+* some more advanced constructs: \csname, \expandafter, ...

 External packages are not read and macros defined in them are not replaced.
 Macros defined in the file or in local packages are expanded according to their definitions.